 As a modern society, Singapore uses and throws out electronic devices at a rapid pace.
 Before you bin your devices next time, consult this list and recycle the precious materials in your e-waste!

-With pockets of forests on our built-up island, it’s easy to spot animals everywhere.
-But who can you call when an animal sneaks into your home?
+With pockets of forests on our built-up island, it’s common to come across all sorts of wildlife.
 What do you do when you see roadkill?
-Here are some useful hotlines and organisations to remember when you next encounter wild and domestic animals in your midst and want to deal with them in a responsible and humane manner.
+Who can you call when an animal finds its way into your home?
+Here are some useful hotlines and organisations to remember when you next encounter wild and domestic animals in need in your midst and want to deal with them in a responsible and humane manner.

 In the mood for spring cleaning or decluttering?
 Don’t throw away your things just yet, someone else might be able to make better use of your pre-loved stuff!
 Here’s a list of organisations, groups, and people you can gift your things to.